-Dada Group is a big international company, which unites many service providers all around Europe.
-This firm has domain registrars and hosts in Ireland, United Kingdon, the Netherlands, France, Italy, Portugal and Spain.
+Nominalia is a Spanish host, that's a part of the large international Dada Group, uniting many service providers all around Europe.
+This firm has domain registrars and hosts in Ireland, United Kingdon, the Netherlands, France, Italy, Portugal, and Spain.

 For users of the services, this can be either bad or good news.
 There are examples when a corporation treats international expansion as a priority over its clients.
 Then, as a result, clients suffer.